 Surface tension is one of the benchmark properties to examine the applicability of the molecular dynamics method to the liquid-vapor interface and the potential function model.
-Detailed discussions are given in [3].
-The typical simulation system is a liquid slab between vapor regions.
+Detailed discussions are in the previous review [3].
+The typical simulation system is the liquid slab between vapor regions.
 When the liquid layer is thick enough, the bulk property of liquid can be obtained at the central region, and two liquid-vapor interfaces can be realized.
 Fig. 6 shows an example of such interface calculated with 8000 Lennard-Jones molecules.
 By taking a time average, the density profile, pressure tensor, and surface tension can be reasonably predicted.
-Though the normal pressure keeps a constant value, tangential pressure exhibits sharp drop near the liquid-vapor interface region.
+Though the normal pressure keeps the constant value, tangential pressure exhibits sharp drop near the liquid-vapor interface region.
 The integrated value of this tangential pressure drop is the surface tension.
 More, practically, surface tension in the interface can be calculated as

-$$\gamma{\rm LG} = \int{z{\rm L}}^{z{\rm G}} \left[P{\rm N}(z) - P{\rm T}(z) \right] dz \tag{47}$$
+$$\gamma{LG} = \int{z{I}}^{z{G}} [P{N}(z) - P{T}(z)] dz$$ (47)

-The quite accurate prediction of surface tension has been demonstrated for Lennard-Jones fluid [70] and water [71] by integrating the difference of normal and tangential components of the pressure tensor across the surface.
+The quite accurate prediction of surface tension has been demonstrated for Lennard-Jones fluid [70] and water [71] by integrating the difference of normal and tangential components of pressure tensor across the surface.
 The other typical configuration is the liquid droplet surrounded by its vapor [3].
 When the size of the droplet is large enough, the bulk property of liquid is expected at the central region.
 The well-known Young-Laplace equation relates the curvature of a liquid-vapor interface and surface tension to the pressure difference.
 Thompson et al. [72] used the spherical extension of Irving-Kirkwood's formula to calculate the normal pressure profile.
-The definition of the radius of a droplet is not straightforward, since the size of the droplet is normally very small and the liquidvapor interface has a certain width.
-The equimolar dividing radius is one of the choice but more elaborate discussions based on the statistical mechanics are found in the literature (see references in [3]).
+The definition of the radius of a droplet is not straightforward, since the size of the droplet is normally very small and the liquid-vapor interface has a certain width.
+The equimolar dividing radius is one of the choice but more elaborate discussions based on the statistical mechanics are found in the literatures (see references in [3]).
 Roughly a thousand molecules are enough to calculate the reasonable value of the bulk surface tension for argon.
-In the other extreme, the surface tension for very small clusters, which may be important in nucleation theory, would require some completely different approach, because such small clusters do not have the well-defined central liquid part assumed in the statistical mechanical discussions.
+In the other extreme, the surface tension for very small clusters, which may be important in the nucleation theory, should require some completely different approach, because such small cluster does not have the well-defined central liquid part assumed in the statistical mechanical discussions.